pranavmarala12/stock_market_analysis/README.md

-Talk about seaborn in write up file,
+Talk about seaborn in write up file - used a different seaborn graph format to not look like previous project charts